 When I was a child, all it took was a piece of fabric to open up an entire world.
 Curtains became evening gowns, scarves turned into capes, and my mother’s high heels completed every imagined look.
 I made my friends play “fashion designer”: I was the designer, they were the husbands I divorced.
-Films like One Hundred and One Dalmatians, The Devil Wears Prada, and the story of Coco Chanel convinced me that female fashion designers were always tyrannical, sharp-tongued, and divorced.
+Films like One Hundred and One Dalmatians, The Devil Wears Prada, and the story of Coco Chanel shaped my imagination with a very specific idea: fashion designers were always tyrannical, sharp-tongued, and divorced.
+By the age of ten, the number of my imaginary divorces grew in step with my imagination.

 At the same time, I was learning quieter things.
-My grandmother taught me to sew on buttons, I learned to knit, and through ballet I began stitching my own pointe shoes and tutus.
-When I discovered that Coco Chanel had started with hats, I dismantled every old straw hat I could find, rebuilding them with ribbons and flowers.
-With a friend, I even founded a small imaginary fashion house.
+My grandmother taught me to sew on buttons, I learned to knit, and through ballet I began very early stitching my own pointe shoes and tutus.
+When at the age of ten I discovered that Coco Chanel had started with hats, no headpiece in my grandmother's house was safe anymore.
+Old straw hats, forgotten in wardrobes for generations, were taken apart, reinvented, adorned with ribbons and flowers.
+I glued, unpicked, started again.
+With a friend, I even founded a small imaginary fashion house, name "Coco Duyen".
 We turned scraps of fabric into evening dresses.
 They were not beautiful, but they were full of enthusiasm.

 Then I grew up, and sewing faded into the background.